Choose the Right Birth Control

-An IUD is a small, T-shaped piece of plastic with copper or hormones that a doctor places inside a woman's uterus.
+An IUD is a small, T-shaped piece of plastic with copper or a hormone that a doctor places inside the uterus.

 There are 2 kinds:

 - Copper IUDs release a small amount of copper to prevent sperm from fertilizing an egg.
-It can last for up to 10 years.
+They can last for up to 10 years.

-- Hormonal IUDs release a small amount of hormone to prevent pregnancy.
+- Hormonal IUDs release a small amount of a hormone called levonorgestrel to prevent pregnancy.
 There are 4 different types of hormonal IUDs.
-Hormonal IUDs last from 3 to 6 years.
+Hormonal IUDs last from 3 to 8 years, depending on the type.

 IUDs are very effective at preventing pregnancy.
 You don't feel the IUD when it’s in place — and there's nothing to do or remember once it's there.

-IUDs don't protect you or your sex partner from STDs.
-But you can use a condom with your IUD to help protect against STDs.
+IUDs don't protect you or your sex partner from STIs.
+But you can use a condom with your IUD to help protect against STIs.

-If you have an IUD and you want to get pregnant, a doctor or nurse can easily remove it.
+If you have an IUD and you want to get pregnant, a doctor can easily remove it.
 Read more about IUDs.

-Most hormonal methods of birth control work by preventing a woman’s ovaries from releasing an egg each month.
+Most hormonal methods of birth control work by preventing the ovaries from releasing an egg each month.
 They also cause other changes that make it less likely that you'll get pregnant.

-- Implant (a small rod put under the skin) — can last for 3 years
+- Implant (a small rod put under the skin) — can last up to 3 years

 - Shot — given by a doctor or nurse every 3 months